-If you’ve always wanted to set up your own blog, now is the perfect time, because in this post I’m sharing my 3-step guide on how to start a food blog.
-It’s not hard and it doesn’t take a lot of time, so what are you waiting for?
+If you’ve always wanted to set up your own blog, now is the perfect time for it!
+In this post, I’m sharing my 3-step guide on how to start a food blog.
+It’s easy and it doesn’t take a lot of time, so what are you waiting for?
+Get blogging now!

 2 years from now I didn’t know anything about blogging.
 But I’m so glad I started a blog despite the odds.
 It was one of the best decisions in my life.
 I was able to

-- connect with so many awesome vegans and non-vegans, bloggers and non-bloggers,
+- connect with so many awesome vegans and non-vegans, bloggers and readers

-- create a place to share my recipes with others &
+- create a place to share my recipes with the whole world